 David Michael Wojnarowicz (VOY-nə-ROH-vitch) was an accomplished artist, writer, and activist, born September 14, 1954.

-David’s work celebrates those living on the margins of society, whom he lovingly refers to as “little brush fires in the social landscape.”
-The landscape David himself grew up in included an abusive childhood in suburban New Jersey, teenage years homeless and hustling on the streets of New York City, and young adulthood hitchhiking and rail riding across the United States, as well as several months living in Paris before returning to New York, in 1979.
+David’s work celebrates those living on the margins of society, whom he lovingly referred to as “little brush fires in the social landscape.”
+The landscape David himself grew up in included an abusive childhood in suburban New Jersey, Michigan and Long Island.
+His teenage years were spent alternately living with his mother, hustling on the streets of New York City, or homeless.
+As a young adult who barely graduated from highschool, he hitchhiked and road the rails across the United States, and lived in Paris before returning to New York, in 1979.

 David’s earliest work is the 1978–79 “Arthur Rimbaud in New York” series (first published in SoHo News and Dennis Cooper’s journal Little Caesar).

 In this series, David photographed himself and friends wearing a mask portraying 19th-century French symbolist poet Arthur Rimbaud, while touring favorite haunts throughout New York City—Coney Island, Times Square, the subway, nightclubs, and theaters.
 The mask itself was created using the only known photograph of Rimbaud,by renowned French portrait photographer Étienne Carjat.

 Art critic Lucy Lippard explains that in this first foray into photography, “[David] was playing with ideas of compression of ‘historical time and activity’ and fusing the French poet’s identity with modern New York urban activities mostly illegal in nature.”
 She suggests that “they also constitute a kind of objective autobiography, permitting Wojnarowicz simultaneously to be himself and to step outside himself.”